LucasNoga/Vanguard/README.md

 then I will get in my clipboard password1

 ### WIP
-1.0 Init project
+1.0: Init project
-1.0.1 Fix bugs and add functions
+1.0.1: Fix bugs and add functions
-1.1 Store password in file
+1.0.2: Handle compatibility for windows (Windows Subsystem for Linux) and linux system 1.1: Store password in file
-1.2 List all password with pass all
+1.2: List all password with pass all